rserban/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/Inner_Stepper/Description.rst

       value if a recoverable error occurred, or a negative value if it failed unrecoverably.

+   **Notes:**
+      This function is only called when multirate temporal adaptivity has been enabled, using a :c:type:`SUNControl` module having type ``SUNDIALS_CONTROL_MRI_H`` or ``SUNDIALS_CONTROL_MRI_TOL``.

+      The :c:type:`MRIStepInnerResetAccumulatedError` function will always be called *before* any calls to the :c:type:`MRIStepInnerGetAccumulatedError` function.

+      Both the :c:type:`MRIStepInnerGetAccumulatedError` and
+      :c:type:`MRIStepInnerResetAccumulatedError` functions should be provided, or not; if only one is provided then MRIStep will disable multirate temporal adaptivity and call neither.

+      This function peforms a different role within MRIStep than the :c:type:`MRIStepInnerResetFn`, and thus an implementation should make no assumptions about the frequency/ordering of calls to either.

 .. c:type:: int (*MRIStepInnerSetFixedStep)(MRIStepInnerStepper stepper, realtype h)